yousef432005/LibrarySystem.Project/README.md

 # LibrarySystem.Project
-This is a simple library system
-1- As a user, I want to have a library card so that I can borrow books from the library.
+This is my first project with C#, A simple library system 1- As a user, I want to have a library card so that I can borrow books from the library.

 2- As a Librarian, I want to add new books to the library’s collection so that they can be available for borrowing.